rbpayne/xamarin.forms-remote-data-study/README.md

 # xamarin.forms-remote-data-study

-This repo contains a Xamarin.Forms application that retrieves and displays a list of GitHub repos in order to study:
+This repo contains a Xamarin.Forms application that retrieves and displays a list of GitHub repos.
+It is based on learnings from [Working with Remote Data in Xamarin.Forms Applications](https://www.pluralsight.com/courses/remote-data-xamarin-forms-applications).

+## Topics Studied

 - Making remote web service API calls
   - Building requests using Postman